 |Nusa Tenggara Timur||2||2|

 The figures above do not accurately represent the actual conditions in the community, as not all deaths are reported to LaporCovid19, social media, or by mass media.
-There is growing concern at LaporCovid19 that more casualties outside health facilities may continue to occur.
+There is growing concerned at LaporCovid-19 that more casualties outside health facilities may continue to occur.
 Apart from improving medical facilities and equipping personnel with tools to handle the pandemic, there should be stricter restrictions on mobility to prevent the continued rise in transmission of the virus which poses the risk of death.

-To help ensure accuracy of data, the LaporCovid-19 team encourages Indonesians in all regions to report deaths of Covid-19 patients outside of health facilities.
+To help ensure the accuracy of data, the LaporCovid-19 team encourages Indonesians in all regions to report deaths of Covid-19 patients outside of health facilities.
 These reports can be made using option 5 through the following contact LaporkanKematianCovidNomor5

 Said Fariz Hibban – LaporCovid-19 (+62 815-2744-0489)